dward330/Stock-Analytics/README.md

 # Stock-Analytics
-* Pulls Down Stock Data and persists it to the Database.
+* Features:
-* Run Analytics on Stock Data
+* * Aggregates Information on Stocks and stores the data offline in a database.
-  * GUI: Coming Soon...
+* * Run Analytics and Reports on Real-Time or Database Stock Information
-  * What was Challenging:
+* * Web Portal UI Front End: Coming Soon
-    * Coming Soon...
+* * Desktop Application UI Front End: Coming Soon